Kolkata (23 00 hrs) - Delhi (0125 hrs)

 We got down from the tram at Ecseri tram stop and we were supposed to take a metro to Nepliget station – which is nearby.
 But we heard, the metro is not plying.
 Somehow we got the right bus with the help of a good Samaritan.
 Even after reaching Nepliget it was difficult to find the bus station.
 Somehow we reached the bus station or autobusz palyaudvar at 9.56 minute!
 We could not thank Gabor, for what he had done - because you thank a human being, but not a super human!

-The most important church of Vienna - St Stephen’s Cathedral is here.
+The most important Cathedral/church of Vienna - St Stephen’s Cathedral is at Stephansplatz.
 This is the place where one should come first, after visiting Belvedere museum.
 All other important tourist places of Vienna are nearby – walking distance mostly.

-It is a very old house - almost 800 years old.
-One side of the house is hill.
-The house has been carved out of the hill.
-The water was leaking from the hill and there is water all over the place, especially on the staircase.
-However the room is dry.
+However the room was dry.
 Our host is from Brazil.
 He is a musician and normally rents it to the musicians.
 There is a piano in our room.
 There is a gas oven also in our room.